XavierJCallait/BCryptic/docs/JOURNAL.md

 ### Entry 24/09/2025
 Been stuck on a little bug where I can encrypt but not decrypt despite having the same salts and information.
 I guess I just need to spend a bit more time debugging...

+### Entry 25/09/2025
+The bug was using the wrong constants for encrypt/decryption.
+I swear I'm smart!

+### Entry 26/09/2025
+Today we are refactoring the flow between pages to make it more organized and leverage Qt's offerings.
+It's a good day, so far...

 ## Challenges

 ### Environment Setup